Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Jonathan Philip Arnold - Deutsche Bank Securities, Inc.

 I was curious about the REMA item.
-When I look back to the Analyst Day, I think you had said – when you were talking about guidance, you'd highlighted this as a write-down what you described as the residual value.
+When I look back to the Analyst Day, I think you had said, when you were talking about guidance, you'd highlighted this as a write-down of what you described as the residual value.
 So, is it safe to assume that you have no further exposure?

 Daniel J. Cregg - Public Service Enterprise Group, Inc.

 Jonathan, I think we're in a good place right now.
 The best information that we have is what we have booked to, really based upon what we know about the liquidity issues at REMA, the issues surrounding the facilities themselves, and basically the alternative outcomes through our discussions with them.
-So, we think based upon what we know right now, to the best of our information, we've recorded to, where we think things will be when all said and done.
+So, we think based upon what we know right now, to the best of our information, we've recorded to where we think things will be when all is said and done.

 Jonathan Philip Arnold - Deutsche Bank Securities, Inc.